Conga (music): Carnaval Groups

+Instruments

 At first, the instruments of the group were a pilón, some bocúes, a cowbell and a güiro.
 Later, two redoblantes were added, the number of bocúes was increased and the cowbell and güiro were replaced by frying pans.
 Later still, the frying pans were replaced by the campanas (automobile brake drums or other pieces of metal chosen for their distinct sound qualities).
 Also added were the quinto and the requinto.
 Los Hoyos first began using a corneta china in 1916 (del Carmen et al. 2005), one year after the instrument was introduced by the conga Los Colombianos from Tívoli.

-During the carnaval season, Los Hoyos performs a traditional event known as an "invasión," in which it marches around the streets of Santiago and visits the neighborhoods where the other famous congas are located.
-This "invasión" commemorates the invasion of the Army of Liberation at the end of the War of Independence.
-Los Hoyos also closes the traditional parades of the Carnaval of Santiago de Cuba (del Carmen et al. 2005).